 - Email address: A user’s email address is the unique identifier for that user.
 The user receives an activation email to this email address.
 The user is not able to change the email address and uses it to log in to the Portal to create scheduled meetings.
 The email address is a video address that any other StarLeaf user can dial to reach this user

-- Optional contact details: Cell, Work, and Home numbers.
+- Optional contact details: Mobile, Work, and Home numbers.
 If specified, these appear in the company address book.
-It is useful to add cell numbers because when you join a StarLeaf scheduled conference from your cell phone, StarLeaf Cloud will recognize you and your name will automatically display
+It is useful to add cell numbers because when you join a StarLeaf scheduled conference from your mobile phone, StarLeaf will recognize you and your name will automatically display

 - Enable video mail: Select if this user has access to voice and video mail